 - My grandma emigrated from Japan.

-With emigrate firmly solidified in your brain, it’s time to look at immigrate.
-Immigrate is all about where you are going, not where you left.
-Therefore, when you immigrate, you’re entering a new country and leaving the past behind.
-Just like with emigrate, when you immigrate, it’s a permanent move made by people.
+Immigrate means “to arrive in a new country after leaving another.”
+It’s the step after emigration that focuses on where you are going, not where you left.
 For example, “Tyler’s family immigrated to the United States a few years ago.”
-This means that Tyler’s family permanently moved to the United States from an undisclosed home country.
+This means that Tyler’s family permanently moved to the United States from another country.

 - My grandpa immigrated to Brazil in 2000.